Erigavo: 1945 Sheikh Bashir Rebellion

-Sheikh Bashir settled many disputes among the tribes in the vicinity, which kept them from raiding each other.
+Sheikh Bashir solved many disputes among the tribes in the vicinity, which kept them from raiding each other.
 He was generally thought to settle disputes through the use of Islamic Sharia and gathered around him a strong following.

 Sheikh Bashir sent a message to religious figures in the town of Erigavo and called on them to revolt and join the rebellion he led.
 The religious leaders as well as the people of Erigavo heeded his call, and mobilized a substantial number of people in Erigavo armed with rifles and spears and staged a revolt.
 The British authorities responded rapidly and severely, sending reinforcements to the town and opening fire on the armed mobs in two "local actions" as well as arresting minor religious leaders in the town.

 The British administration recruited Indian and South African troops, led by police general James David, to fight against Sheikh Bashir and had intelligence plans to capture him alive.
 The British authorities mobilized a police force, and eventually on 7 July found Sheikh Bashir and his unit in defensive positions behind their fortifications in the mountains of Bur Dhab.
 After clashes Sheikh Bashir and his second-in-command, Alin Yusuf Ali, nicknamed Qaybdiid, were killed.
 A third rebel was wounded and was captured along with two other rebels.
 The rest fled the fortifications and dispersed.
 On the British side the police general leading the British troops as well as a number of Indian and South African troops perished in the clashes, and a policeman was injured.

 Despite the death of Sheikh Bashir and his followers resistance against British authorities continued in Somaliland, especially in Erigavo where his death stirred further resistance in the town and the town of Badhan and lead to attacks on British colonial troops throughout the district and the seizing of arms from the rural constabulary.